STAT545-UBC-hw-2018-19/hw01-JasmineLib/STAT545_Gapminder_hw01.md

     ## [1] 16.145

 Conclusion: The means of the mutants appear to be different from that of the wildtype.
-Will perform a t-test using the t-test function in R.
+Will need to perform a t-test using the t-test function in R in order to confirm whether this difference is significant.

 ### Perform a t-test

-A useful link to find out what t-test to use: <https://researchbasics.education.uconn.edu/t-test/>
+A useful link to find out \[what t-test to use\] (<https://researchbasics.education.uconn.edu/t-test/>):

 #### Compare fluorescence of mutant 1 to that of wildtype: